Natural History

 500

 When I lived, I could outrun the Albertosaurus if I had a head start because of my strong leg muscles and tendons.
-I lived in a herd, which also helped me to stay staff.
+I lived in a herd, which also helped me to stay safe.
 What dinosaur am I?

 Edmontosaurus!
 Or duck-bill dinosaur.